jennyfolkesson/imagingDB/README.md

 where ID is a project id (e.g. ISP or ML), followed by a timestamp, and the last section is a four digit serial number.

-Below is a visualization of the database schema.
-(NOTE: find a better visualization tool)
+Below is a visualization of the database schema generated with [eralchemy](https://github.com/Alexis-benoist/eralchemy)

 ![Database schema](db_schema.png?raw=true "Title")